playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 \- [A Twitter post from 2013 about React's introduction](https://x.com/nickcrohn/status/339855304160329728).

 They weren't alone.
-One of the common cries against JSX was the idea that it broke "separation of concerns".
+One of the common cries against JSX was the idea that it broke "separation of concerns."
 See, most projects broke apart their code based on the language and type of code that was being used early on:

 <!-- ::start:filetree -->